-Located in San Francisco Bay, 1.25 miles offshore from San Francisco, the Alcatraz Island resents an iconic narration to the rich history of American incarceration.
-Once a fort, a military prison, and a maximum-security federal penitentiary that was home to some of the US’s most dangerous criminals, including Al Capone himself.
+Located in San Francisco Bay, 1.25 miles offshore from San Francisco, Alcatraz Island resents an iconic narration of the rich history of American incarceration.
+Once a fort, a military prison, and a maximum-security federal penitentiary home to some of the US’s most dangerous criminals, including Al Capone himself.

-After touring “The Rock”, which is the abandoned prison, make sure to visit the Alcatraz Island Lighthouse and walk around the island to explore artfully design gardens and have close encounters with several migrating seabirds who visit the place.
+After touring “The Rock,” the abandoned prison, visit the Alcatraz Island Lighthouse and walk around the island to explore artfully designed gardens and have close encounters with several migrating seabirds who visit the place.

-A cacophony of sights and sounds, colorful neon signs, glowing lanterns, and back-to-back traffic: this is what everyday life looks like in San Francisco’s Chinatown.
+A cacophony of sights and sounds, colorful neon signs, glowing lanterns, and back-to-back traffic is what everyday life looks like in San Francisco’s Chinatown.
 The largest Chinatown outside of Asia, this frenetic jigsaw puzzle is one of the most fascinating places to visit in San Francisco.

 In Chinatown, every lane hints at possible discoveries.
 Snoop around the area to discover traditional herbal shops selling ingredients for Chinese medicine, family-owned tea houses, and even a fortune cookie factory.
-When the hunger strikes, drop by Kam Po Kitchen for some roast duck with rice, and Hing Lung Company for a life-changing crispy skin roast pork belly.
+When hunger strikes, drop by Kam Po Kitchen to sample roast duck with rice and go to Hing Lung Company to try a life-changing crispy skin roast pork belly.

 The Legion of Honor